stylelint/stylelint-config-standard/README.md

 It favours flexibility over strictness for things like multi-line lists and single-line rulesets, and tries to avoid potentially divisive rules.

+To see the rules that this config uses, please read the [config itself](./index.js).

 ## Example

 ```css